-Professor Wayne Hall - Director of the Centre for Youth Substance Abuse Research
+Professor Wayne Hall - Professor at the Centre for Youth Substance Abuse Research

 Wayne has advised the World Health Organization on: the health effects of cannabis use; the effectiveness of drug substitution treatment; the scientific quality of the Swiss heroin trials; the contribution of illicit drug use to the global burden of disease; and the ethical implications of genetic and neuroscience research on addiction.

 In 2001 he was identified by the Institute for Scientific Information as one of the world’s most highly cited social scientists in the past 20 years.
 In 2009 he was awarded an NHMRC Australia Fellowship that enabled him to assemble a team of bright young researchers to critically examine the most promising applications of neurobiological research on addiction and present our analyses in ways that will inform public policy debates about these applications.